Maxwell938623/news-source-classification/README.md

 ## Team Contributions

 See final report section 4 for the official statements.
+In brief:

-In brief: **Maxwell Zhang** — data acquisition, model experiments and evaluation. **Arjun Verma** — data cleaning, model experiments and evaluation. **Isaac Dcruz** — model experiments and evaluation.
+**Maxwell Zhang**: data acquisition, model experiments and evaluation.

+**Arjun Verma**: data cleaning, model experiments and evaluation.

+**Isaac Dcruz**: model experiments and evaluation.